miki151/keeperrl_wiki/Creature/Spell/Spell_Guide.md

 -   Mage level 3.
 -   Cooldown: 21 base, 5 minimum.

 Shoots a ray causing Magic Damage (based on the caster's stat) up to 4 tiles from the caster, penetrating through all creatures in the way.
 Mages with this will NOT have learned to avoid friendly fire, so shooting through friendlies may be expected to hit, hurt, and Hostile them.
-(You will be warned of this fact and given the option to abort should you tell a creature to so cast.)
+(You will be warned of this fact, and given the option to abort, should you tell a creature to so cast.)

 ### Advanced Magic Missile